DigitalNZ/extraction_point/README.md

 ./bin/extract_as_json.sh meta meta.json # this says to request the meta report and output it to a file named meta.json
 ```

-For the meta report, I recommend using json output.
+`json` is recommeneded for the meta report.
 By default the API
 outputs json without extra white space which is hard to read.
 Either
 open the file in your favorite editor and use the editor's capability
 to pretty print the json or if you have